tomeichlersmith/denv/docs/src/env_dev.md

 the `.bashrc` in their workspace, one can make heavy use of environment variables in the image definition.

+In addition, all of the files in `/etc/skel` from the image are copied into the workspace when `denv` is run for the first time.
+This enables the image creators to update those files with any environment tuning that needs to happen at run time.
+For example, one could deduce where a project is installed and then add that directory to `PATH` if it isn't one of the standard locations.

 ## apptainer support
 Apptainer and singularity take a slightly different approach to running containers than docker or podman and so there are some